 Today’s California Mortgage Rates

-March 18, 2024 California mortgage rates are subject to volatility due to several years of persistent inflation post-COVID.
+October 03, 2024 California mortgage rates are subject to volatility due to several years of persistent inflation post-COVID.
 Since late last year, California mortgage rates have been flat to slightly lower; however, that could change without notice if inflation moves higher.
-Check out our monthly report on the news and events that are impacting mortgage rates.
+Check out the monthly K.O.
+Home Loan Solutions report on the news and events that are impacting mortgage rates.

 Purchase